COMM 101 - Fundamentals of Communication

 • Don't give up.
 I got well.

-Method: Once you have constructed a six-word profile, you should then be prepared to present that profile to the class in the form of a short (2 minute) speech in which you introduce yourself.
+Method: Once you have constructed a six-word profile, you should then be prepared to present that profile to a group in the class in the form of a short (One-and-a-half to two minute) presentation in which you introduce yourself.

-• Before you start your short speech, write your Six-Word Profile on the board.
+• Before you start your short speech on the assigned day, write your Name and the Six-Word Profile on the board (if a board is available)

-• Begin the speech by telling us the six words, giving us your name (slowly and clearly enough we will "get it.") and where you are from.
+• Begin the speech by telling us the six words of your profile; then give us your name (slowly and clearly enough we will "get it.") and where you are from.

 • Take the remaining time, a minute and a half or so, to explain the six words so that we will all understand what they are about and why they represent something significant to you.

-• Practice your profile presentation several times so that you know you will not be way short (under a minute) or way long (over two and a half minutes).
+• Practice your profile presentation several times (at least 5) so that you know you will be confident and not way too short (under a minute) or way too long (over two and a half minutes).

-• Do not, under any circumstances, write out what you intend to say and read it to us.
+• Do not, under any circumstances, write out what you intend to say word-for-word and attempt to read it to us.
 Just tell us about yourself in a conversational way.

-• Be prepared to present your Six-Word Profile on the day assigned.
+• Be prepared to present your Six-Word Profile to your assigned group on Monday, 8/29.

 Evaluation: Grades will be based solely on whether you meet the six word requirement, stay within the time limit and avoid reading to us.
-This grade will factor into the Exams and Homework portion of your grade.
+This grade will factor into the "Introduction and Community Speeches" portion of your grade - a very small part of your overall course grade.